So You Want to Spend a Weekend in the Woods? – Beginner Backpacking Gear Guide.

 For travel – use a Steripen.
 Some people are pretty skeptical, but I’ve tested it both in the backcountry and in regions where tap water is unsafe to drink.
-I would NOT trust this as your only way to filter water in the backcountry.
+I would not trust this as your only way to filter water in the backcountry.
 Batteries die or get lost.
 It also doesn’t perform well – if at all – if the water is exceptionally cloudy or muddy It’s a tool best used for travel.

 My go-to in the backcountry is the Sawyer Squeeze Water Filtration System.
 I paid $15 for this bad boy at WalMart.
 I was broke and wanted to backpack.
 Sure I was a little apprehensive, but I gave it a go and it worked out well.
-It’s quick, it’s effective, and it’s cheap.
+It’s quick, effective, and cheap.
 And you can order parts should something break.
 Just be sure to backwash it after each trip and clean it out with a bleach solution annually.

 As far as water containment I’m a huge fan of the bladder, but having a Nalgene or other water bottle is handy for routes where water is scarce.
 We like to carry one for dry campsites.

 A backpacking stove is pretty essential, unless you have some special ability to eat goo for several days.
 If you’re clever it can be of use to you when you car camp as well.
 I’m a Jetboil girl through and through.
 I just love mine.
 It’s quick and fuel efficient.
 However, it’s pricey.
-The MSR PocketRocket is a pretty amazing, cheaper and lighter alternative
+The MSR PocketRocket is a cheaper and lighter alternative

 Misc and extras